sylvainbx/rust-book-fr/FRENCH/src/ch03-01-variables-and-mutability.md

 ## Les variables et la mutabilité

 <!--
-As mentioned in Chapter 2, by default variables are immutable.
+As mentioned in the [“Storing Values with Variables”][storing-values-with-variables]<!-- ignore -- > section, by default variables are immutable.
 This is one of many nudges Rust gives you to write your code in a way that takes advantage of the safety and easy concurrency that Rust offers.
 However, you still have the option to make your variables mutable.
 Let’s explore how and why Rust encourages you to favor immutability and why sometimes you might want to opt out.
 -->

-Tel qu'abordé au chapitre 2, par défaut, les variables sont *immuables*.
+Tel qu'abordé au [chapitre 2][storing-values-with-variables]<!-- ignore -->, par défaut, les variables sont *immuables*.
 C'est un des nombreux coups de pouce de Rust pour écrire votre code de façon à garantir la sécurité et la concurrence sans problème.
 Cependant, vous avez quand même la possibilité de rendre vos variables mutables *(modifiables)*.
 Explorons comment et pourquoi Rust vous encourage à favoriser l'immuabilité, et pourquoi parfois vous pourriez choisir d'y renoncer.

 <!--
 When a variable is immutable, once a value is bound to a name, you can’t change